 Something for Everyone

-This is by no means an exhaustive list of options.
+This is by no means an exhaustive list of options for healthcare IT careers.
 As mentioned previously, the industry is growing so fast that positions are being developed regularly.
-With the introduction of technology into the provision of healthcare, the possibilities for data informed decisions are endless.
+With the introduction of technology into the provision of healthcare, the possibilities for data-informed decisions are endless.

 If you’re interested in improving the quality of patient care in the country, but you can’t afford medical school or don’t think the practitioner route is for you, don’t stop there.
 The healthcare sector offers an opportunity to everyone, you just have to look for it.